Delle station

 Delle station (Gare de Delle) is a railway station in the commune of Delle, in the French department of Territoire de Belfort, in the Bourgogne-Franche-Comté region.
 It is located at the border between France and Switzerland and is the junction of the standard gauge Delémont–Delle line of Swiss Federal Railways and the Belfort–Delle line of SNCF.

 The station originally opened in 1868, but service was interrupted between 1992–2006, and not fully resumed until 2018.
 The station opened on 29 June 1868; cross-border service to Switzerland began on 23 September 1872.
 Passenger service between Belfort and Delle ceased on 26 September 1992, and the station closed in 1995.
 A joint Franco-Swiss effort to re-open the line led to the resumption of cross-border service in 2006; service to Belfort resumed in 2018.

 Services

-The following services stop at Delle:
+As of the December 2025 timetable change the following services stop at Delle: